 The most common language spoken in Smithton is English.
 Other important languages spoken here include Italian and Polish.

 If you're nearing retirement age, or in retirement, the is an excellent choice for you to consider for top-quality retirement living.
-This neighborhood is rated by NeighborhoodScout as among the top 8.6% of retiree-friendly neighborhoods in Illinois, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
+This neighborhood is rated by NeighborhoodScout as among the top 5.7% of retiree-friendly neighborhoods in Illinois, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in Illinois.
+In addition to being an excellent choice for active retirees, this neighborhood is also a very good choice for families with school-aged children.

 Did you know that the neighborhood has more Lithuanian and German ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.5% of this neighborhood's residents have Lithuanian ancestry and 42.9% have German ancestry.